 They’re just people who like to help other people… people who want to connect… people who want to provide solutions… people who want to create value in the marketplace, and people who want to be paid handsomely to do that.
 And you don’t have to take the mindset of “I’m a salesman.”

 What are some negative connotations you’ve heard associated with salespeople?

-If you’re tired of flat or declining sales and losing business to your competitors, be sure to check out my latest web presentation entitled Programming Clients to Choose You.
+Tired of flat or declining sales and losing business to your competitors?
+Check out my latest web presentation entitled Programming Clients to Choose You.
 Who are your very best prospects currently programmed to buy from?
 Is it you?
 Or someone else?
 If you want it to be you, visit topsecrets.com/choose and register for the free presentation now.
 That’s topsecrets.com/choose.